Nadihat/Repeater-Divination/README.md

 cio.py is a non-interactive experiment in generating hashed readings from the AnthroHeart Cio Saga.

 tarot.js is an alternate path to remove the "frozen/collision" bug that plagued early versions.
 It uses node.
+It might be less accurate than the original Python versions.

 The Tarot file is GPL3, and since all the other files were derived from it, they're too.